sudipg4112001/Image-Manipulation-Detection/README.md

 The dataset includes both training and test data.
 However, a portion of the training data, specifically 20%, is separated and utilized as a validation set.
 Hence, the split comes as 2390, 598 and 332 for train, validation and test data respectively.

-The model architecture incorporates InceptionResNetV2 as the backbone with imagenet weights.
+The model architecture incorporates InceptionResNetV2 as the backbone with imagenet weights with input dimension of 224x224x3, where 224x224 signifies the image dimension and 3 signifies the image texture(3 represents RGB).
 This is succeeded by a BatchNormalization layer, a Dense layer(D1), a Dropout layer, and another Dense layer with the number of classes as its output.

 - BatchNormalization Layer is introduced to speed up the training process and reduce chances of weight decay.
     * axis: The axis parameter determines the axis along which the normalization is applied.
 In this case, axis=-1 indicates that normalization is performed along the last axis, which typically corresponds to the features or channels in an image.
 By normalizing along this axis, each feature/channel is independently normalized.